The Vegacenter is aimed at the Swedish Geoscience community, but international applications are encouraged as well.

 Access to the Vegacenter may be granted by submitting a project proposal.
 Projects are assessed on the basis of their scientific merit.
 There is one proposal call annually, which is announced on this website.

-The next call for proposals for analytical time at the Vegacenter will be in fall, 2018.
-Note that there will be a joint application round with NORDSIM and there will be a new single application form that can be used to request time at one or both facilies.
-Applications received on or before the deadline will be evaluated by the Steering Committee and successful projects will be scheduled to run in 2019.
+Applications are invited for analytical time at NordSIM-Vegacenter.
+The application deadline is October 15, 2020.
+Note that there is a new single application form that can be used to request time at NORDSIM, the Vegacenter or both facilities.
+Applications received on or before the deadline will be evaluated by the Steering Committee and successful projects will be scheduled to run in 2021.
 Application forms may be downloaded from this page or obtained on request from the laboratory.
 Note that late applications will not be considered.

 Analytical costs are partly funded through the center and VR to ensure low cost access for all approved projects.
-The analytical costs for 2018 are a daily academic access fee of 8 000 SEK per mass spectrometer, independent of whether the instruments are used in conjunction with the laser ablation system and/or gas chromatograph.
+The analytical costs for 2020 are a daily academic access fee of 8 000 SEK for Sweden-based researchers and 9 000 SEK for international users.
+The fee is charged per mass spectrometer, independent of whether the instruments are used in conjunction with the laser ablation system and/or gas chromatograph.
 The fee may be adjusted at any time.

 Commercial projects do not require application.
 The rate for these projects is a daily fee of 16 000 SEK per mass spectrometer.
 Requests for analytical time for commercial projects may be sent directly to email@example.com.